Trends and climate

 - is not insolvent.

 If the resolution is granted, the court will appoint a trustee to manage the company’s business.
 The resolution itself does not crystallise or cancel the company’s debts.
 The company may not dispose of any assets or shares or borrow any sums and must continue to perform its obligations unless the trustee successfully applies for a court resolution otherwise.
 All creditors must be notified in two local widespread daily newspapers (one of which must be printed in Arabic and the other in English).
-Within 45 working days of the resolution, the trustee must submit a preventative compensation scheme to the court, which must be approved by the majority of creditors representing two-thirds of accepted debts and then by the court.
+Within 45 working days after the resolution, the trustee must submit a preventative compensation scheme to the court, which must be approved by the majority of creditors representing two-thirds of accepted debts and then by the court.
 Secured creditors cannot vote on the scheme unless they waive security in advance.
-The scheme must be executed within three years of the court’s approval or within a further three years if extended by the majority of creditors who own two-thirds of the debts not paid according to the scheme.
+The scheme must be executed within three years after the court’s approval or within a further three years if extended by the majority of creditors who own two-thirds of the debts not paid according to the scheme.

 Restructuring If a debtor company has not paid its debts for more than 30 consecutive working days, the company must, and creditors with an aggregate debt of at least Dh100,000 (approximately $27,000) may, initiate bankruptcy proceedings.
 As with a preventative composition resolution, if the court accepts the bankruptcy proceedings, it will appoint a trustee who will notify the company’s creditors of the proceedings.
 The trustee will prepare for the court a report on the company’s business with assessments of the possibility of restructuring or liquidating the business.
 If the company expresses its willingness to continue its business and the court issues a resolution to restructure the company, the trustee must submit a restructuring scheme to the court within three months, which must be approved by the majority of creditors representing two-thirds of accepted debts and then by the court.
 Secured creditors cannot vote on the scheme unless they waive security in advance.
-The scheme must be executed within five years of the court’s approval or within a further three years if extended by the majority of creditors who own two-thirds of the debts not paid according to the scheme.
+The scheme must be executed within five years after the court’s approval or within a further three years if extended by the majority of creditors who own two-thirds of the debts not paid according to the scheme.

 Bankruptcy Following the submission of the trustee’s report, the court may decide that the company should be liquidated rather than restructured if restructuring would be inappropriate in the circumstances.
-Within three working days of the judgment of the bankruptcy declaration, the trustee must publish the judgment in two local widespread daily newspapers (one of which must be printed in Arabic and the other in English).
+Within three working days after the judgment of the bankruptcy declaration, the trustee must publish the judgment in two local widespread daily newspapers (one of which must be printed in Arabic and the other in English).
 The court may permit the company, on request from and under the supervision of the trustee, to carry on its business with the aim of obtaining the best possible price for up to six months, with a possible extension of a further two months.
 The trustee will sell the company’s assets and during the bankruptcy period all correspondence relating to the company’s business must state that the company is in liquidation.
 All of the company’s debts become immediately payable on the court’s judgment.
 The trustee must submit for the court’s approval a distribution list of liquidated assets in accordance with the order of priority set out in the bankruptcy law.
 If it is evident that the company’s assets are insufficient to pay for at least 20% of its debts, the court may order the directors or managers to pay all or part of the company’s debts if they were responsible for the company’s losses.
 The following disposals made during the two years before the initiation of the bankruptcy proceedings are not enforceable against the creditors by third parties:

-- donations, gifts or free services;
+•donations, gifts or free services;

-- transactions in which the company’s obligations notably exceed the other party’s obligations;
+•transactions in which the company’s obligations notably exceed the other party’s obligations;

-- payment of any debts before maturity or by a method other than that agreed between the debtor and creditor; and
+•payment of any debts before maturity or by a method other than that agreed between the debtor and creditor; and

-- arrangement of any guarantee to secure a previous debt.
+•arrangement of any guarantee to secure a previous debt.

 During bankruptcy proceedings, the company may not manage or dispose of its own assets and the trustee may order the company to do anything necessary to maintain the interests of its business.